 In general, if you really want to spend all your time playing one game–no judgment–this one will allow it and is a solid choice to do so.

 One of my favorite things about Spiritfarer: Farewell Edition is the interaction with spirits.
-They are so cute and feel like interacting with one of my many favorite Miyazaki films.
+They are so cute and feel like interacting with one of my many favorite Studio Ghibli films.
 The characters are not infallible, from Gwen’s smoking habit to Atul’s insatiable appetite, but this is the afterlife and these things can pass.
 That’s one of the great things about this theme that allows for a relaxing kind of gameplay I haven’t felt for ages.

 Additionally, the vendors around the isles of this afterlife world have some great dialogue and are totally charming, no matter what their level of shiftiness is.
 Everybody is just so genuine and flexible with whatever your choices are.
 You are the spiritfarer after all.